nuree-cit/linux-assignment1/README.md

 `[user_name@droplet_name ~]$`

-To exit from the droplet, type `exit` and press **Enter**
+To exit from the Droplet, type `exit` and press **Enter**

-Now you have successfully created a droplet.
+Now you have successfully created a Droplet.

 ### References for the chapter:
 - [doctl compute droplet create | DigitalOcean Documentation](https://docs.digitalocean.com/reference/doctl/reference/compute/droplet/create/)